 Irrespective of which grade you are teaching, everyone loves to play games.
-Merging interactive games into your lesson plan can motivate your students to pay better attention in class and engage them too.
+Merging interactive games into your lesson plan can motivate your students to pay better attention in class and engage them.

-You can either link the games to the topics you are teaching in the class or simply have them as fillers or as an icebreaker activity.
+You can either link the games to the topics you teach in the class or simply have them as fillers or as an icebreaker activity.

-Here are 3 fun games you can play both virtually or in class, with your students.
+Here are three fun games you can play virtually or in class with your students.

 Suitable for all ages